borgo-lang/borgo/compiler/test/infer-expr.md

 }
 ```

-Condition must be a Bool.
+Condition must be a bool.

 > errorContains("mismatch")